gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 ### Introduction

-Heroku is how I host Orko.
-Because of that, Orko is preconfigured to work out of the box.
+Orko is preconfigured to work on Heroku out of the box.
 A Hobby account is cheap at \$7/pm per server if running constantly, SSL is provided out of the box and the continuous deployment features are great.

 **These instructions are intended for advanced users who want to set up every stage manually**.
 For most users the [one-click installer](One-click-installation-on-Heroku) is the right way to deploy Orko.
 Don't try and follow these instructions unless you are 100% confident with building and deploying applications yourself.
 It is also recommended that you have first followed the [local installation](Local-installation) guide fully and understand all the moving parts before getting stuck in setting up a publicly-accessible server manually.